 - Can you think of an example of leadership where the leader has ‘rhymed together’ God’s time and human time?
 Was this rhyming harmonious or discordant?

 - If you are a leader, are there ways you can listen to the perspectives of the global Wesleyan tradition?
 It might be that reading articles from Holiness is a good first step.

 - How might the timely rhyming of ‘people and situations, Scripture and Spirit’ affect the way you pray today?

 The Revd Dr Andrew Stobart is Director of Research at Wesley House, Cambridge, and Commissioning Editor of Holiness, Wesley House’s international journal for Wesleyan scholarship.

-This article was first published in the Methodist Record on 19th October 2018
+This article was first published in the Methodist Recorder on 19th October 2018